 - Flexible payment options via PayPal or electronic gift cards

 - Extensive FAQ and good customer support

-- With no mobile app, surveys are designed to be done on a computer (may look odd on tablet/phone)
+- With no Survey Junkie app for mobile, surveys are designed to be done on a computer (may look odd on tablet/phone)

 - Survey questions are sometimes redundant